steevedeadpool/steevedeadpool/README.md

 - 👋 Hi, I’m @steevedeadpool
-- 👀 I’m interested in ... javascript and site making
+- 👀 I’m interested in ... javascript and website making
 - 🌱 I’m currently learning ... javascript
 - 💞️ I’m looking to collaborate on ... python/js
 - 📫 How to reach me ...
 DISCROD : STEEVEDEADPOOL